replicatedhq/replicated-docs/docs/enterprise/updating-embedded-cluster.md

 For information about the container runtime add-ons, see [Containerd Add-On](https://kurl.sh/docs/add-ons/containerd) and [Docker Add-On](https://kurl.sh/docs/add-ons/docker) in the kURL documentation.

-#### App Manager Updates (KOTS Add-on)
+#### KOTS Updates (KOTS Add-on)

-The version of the app manager installed in your cluster is set by the KOTS add-on provided in the Kubernetes installer specification file.
-For example, if the version of the app manager running in your cluster is 1.92.0, and the vendor updates the KOTS add-on in the Kubernetes installer specification to use 1.92.1, then the app manager version in your cluster is updated to 1.92.1 when you run the installation script.
+The version of KOTS installed in your cluster is set by the KOTS add-on provided in the kURL installer specification file.
+For example, if the version of KOTS running in your cluster is 1.92.0, and the vendor updates the KOTS add-on in the kURL installer specification to use 1.92.1, then the KOTS version in your cluster is updated to 1.92.1 when you run the installation script.

 ## Update

-This section includes procedures for updating Kubernetes installer clusters in online and air gapped environments.
+This section includes procedures for updating embedded clusters in online and air gapped environments.

 :::note
 The Kubernetes scheduler automatically reschedules Pods to other nodes during maintenance.
 Any deployments or StatefulSets with a single replica experience downtime while being rescheduled.